 In response to the COVID-19 global pandemic, the National Council has listened to our members and amplified their voices on the federal level with Congress and leadership in the Trump administration.
-We have joined with coalitions of other national advocacy groups to pass on recommendations to the federal government, we have mobilized our grassroots advocates to reach out to their Members of Congress, and we have begun compiling countless resources on everything from caring for your personal mental health to guides for continuing to run your businesses through this ever-changing legislative landscape.
+We have joined with coalitions of other national advocacy groups to pass on recommendations to the federal government, we have mobilized our grassroots advocates to reach out to their Members of Congress, and we have begun compiling countless resources on everything from caring for your personal mental health to guides for continuing to run your business through this ever-changing legislative landscape.
 Don’t hesitate to reach out with your needs or concerns, and read more to learn about our efforts to date.

 The National Council, in partnership with our members and other national advocacy organizations, is pleased that the following recommendations have been included in the Senate’s most recent COVID-19 response legislative package, which is expected to pass the House on Friday and quickly be signed into law: